-The process of probate, or administration of the estate, or settlement, depending upon the term you prefer, begins with filing the will for probate, preparation and filing of a petition for probate, and after various procedures which are our responsibility, the judge will sign "letters of administration," a copy of which you will receive.
-The letters of administration are evidence of your legal authority to act as personal representative.
+The process of probate, or administration of the estate, or settlement, depending upon the term you prefer, begins with filing the will for probate, preparation and filing of a petition for probate, and after various procedures which are our responsibility, the judge will sign "Letters of Administration," certified copies of which you will receive.
+The Letters of Administration are evidence of your legal authority to act as personal representative.

 D.2.
 Stage Two: Notices to Creditors and Heirs.

 Once the administration procedure has begun, it will pass through several additional stages or plateaus.
-The next stage of the administration, after the letters of administration are issued, is that of giving notice to those persons who are involved or interested in the estate.
+The next stage of the administration, after the Letters of Administration are issued, is that of giving notice to those persons who are involved or interested in the estate.
 Beneficiaries of the estate will receive the required notice by certified mail.
-Creditors are given legal notice by publishing a legal notice in the newspaper, but creditors whose names and addresses are known or reasonably ascertainable must be served with the notice personally or by mail.
+Creditors are given legal notice by publishing a legal notice in the newspaper, but creditors whose names and addresses are known or reasonably ascertainable must be served with the notice directly.

 D.3.
 Stage Three: Inventory; Securing and Managing Assets.

 The next stage of administration is that involved in identifying, collecting, inventorying, valuing, securing and investing the assets of the estate.
 An important part of making certain that assets are secure is arranging for adequate insurance coverage for tangible personal property or improved real property.
 A list of all of the assets and their values must be filed with the court in the form of an inventory, and, if the estate is of a size sufficient to require the filing of an estate tax return, similar information must be provided for the State of Florida and for the Internal Revenue Service.
 As your attorney, we will work with you in preparing the inventory list, obtaining the asset values and preparing the necessary documents that need to be filed.